 - 1. Ensure Council Office/s and Evacuation Centre are operational - 2.
 Set up computers for the Evacuation Centre registration area - 3.
-Set up CWA room as administration area for NGOs, plug in printers, etc - 4.
+Set up Administration office at South East Stadium as administration area for NGOs, plug in printers, etc - 4.
 Consider setting up PA for information briefings - 5.
 Ensure audio-visual set-up is ready to go for briefings and entertainment - 6.
 Ensure backups are in place, in case of outage - 7.
-Liaise with Communications Officer and Centre Manager regarding all requirements
+Liaise with Communications Relations and Centre Manager regarding all requirements